KaliumPuceon/GridRP/README.md

 Use - and = to zoom out and in

-left click a block to change it to void
+Use left and right mouse buttons to paint your selected and alt tiles to the map

-right click a block to change it back to grass
+Select your main and alt tiles from the palette using left and right click

-Use r to reload the tiles to blank
+Use r to reload the tiles to plain grass

 Yes, it's limited.
 This isn't even in alpha.
 This is in cuneiform or something.